dannytsega/alx-low_level_programming/README.md

-# alx-low_level_programming
+# ALX Low Level Programming
-A repo dedicated for learning c and low level programming.
+This is a repository dedicated to learn low level programming in **C**.
+The idea is to learn how programming work underneath high level languages, by learning C which is the base for most programming languages.